 - Export

-These categories are designed to support a complete legal cannabis industry that includes farming, scientific research, manufacturing, and international trade.
+These categories are designed to support a complete regulated sector that includes farming, scientific research, manufacturing, and international trade.

 Strict Oversight by the Narcotics Control Commission

-The Narcotics Control Commission will oversee all licensing, compliance monitoring, and enforcement activities related to the cannabis industry.
+The Narcotics Control Commission (NCC / NACOC) oversees licensing, compliance monitoring, and enforcement activities related to the sector.

 - Secure cultivation facilities